nybell/drugsets/README.md

 `$ git clone https://github.com/nybell/drugsea`

 2. Add input data to directory `/DATA/MAGMA_ANNOT/`
-The only input data needed by the user is the [GENE_RESULTS].genes.raw file from MAGMA gene analysis. ***In order for DRUGSEA to run, users must put their [GENE_RESULTS].genes.raw into the `/DATA/MAGMA_ANNOT/` directory.*** All drug data used in the drug gene set analysis is included in the download, and is stored in the directory `/DATA/GENESETS/`.
+The only input data needed by the user is the [GENE_RESULTS].genes.raw file from MAGMA gene analysis. ***In order for DRUGSETS to run, users must put their [GENE_RESULTS].genes.raw into the `/DATA/MAGMA_ANNOT/` directory.*** All drug data used in the drug gene set analysis is included in the download, and is stored in the directory `/DATA/GENESETS/`.

 ## Running drug gene set analysis

-Drug gene set analysis is done by executing the script `drugsea.py`.
+Drug gene set analysis is done by executing the script `drugsets.py`.
 The only flags required for running drug gene set analysis are `--geneassoc`, `--drugsets`, and `--out`.
 Enrichment analyses can be added using the optional flags `--enrich` and `--nsize`.

 * `--geneassoc` or `-g`: specifies the filepath and filename of the user's [GENE_RESULTS].genes.raw file (i.e., `/INSERT/PATH/TO/[GENE_RESULTS].genes.raw`)
 * `--drugsets` or `-d`: specifies which type of drug genesets to use.
 There are four options: